 During the Induction Ceremony, Ceil Blackwell and Erika Braun, Co-Chairs of the NC Swimming Hall of Fame Committee, also announced the capital campaign for the new permanent North Carolina Swimming Hall of Fame display at the Greensboro Aquatic Center (GAC), slated to open in conjunction with the completion of the planned expansion of the GAC in 2019.

 ABOUT The North Carolina Swimming Hall of Fame:

 The North Carolina Swimming Hall of Fame was founded in 1985 to recognize outstanding achievements in, and contributions to, the sport of Swimming in North Carolina.
 From 1985 to 1991 the NC Swimming Hall of Fame conducted six induction ceremonies honoring 27 inductees, but subsequently went on a long hiatus.
 In 2015 a new NC Swimming Hall of Fame Committee came together to re-establish the NC Swimming Hall of Fame.
 The 2016 Induction Ceremony was the first in 25 years.
-Under the new Committee, the Hall aims to recognize outstanding accomplishments and contributions across a broader spectrum of aquatic sports including Swimming, Diving, Synchronized Swimming, Water Polo, Masters Swimming, and Open Water Swimming.
-In particular, the Committee seeks to honor those individuals or groups that have achieved at a high level and/or made a significant positive difference in aquatic sports in North Carolina.
-For more information on the North Carolina Swimming Hall of Fame visit www.ncswimhalloffame.com.
+Under the new Committee, the Hall now recognizes achievements across all major aquatic sports including Diving, Masters Swimming, Open Water Swimming, Synchronized Swimming, and Water Polo.
+The Hall also has a capital campaign underway to raise funds for a permanent NC Swimming Hall of Fame display at the Greensboro Aquatic Center.
+For more information on the North Carolina Swimming Hall of Fame visit www.ncswimhalloffame.com